Steadfastie/Medpr/README.md

   10. CRUD for table with select (✔️)
   11. CRUD for all tables with select (✔️)
   12. CRUD for all tables (✔️)
-  13. Layout for every table
+  13. Layout for every table (🖐)
   14. Date validation on input (✔️)
-  15. (Postponed) Add simultaneous remote checking for beginning and ending dates on presctiption CRUD.
+  15. Add simultaneous remote checking for beginning and ending dates on presctiption CRUD.
-			As for now validation works, but sticks to the field last modified
+	As for now validation works, but sticks to the field last modified (🖐)
   16. Add authentification and authorization (✔️)
   17. Adjust views and controllers with authentification logic (✔️)
   18. Add redirect to error page if soemthing goes wrong (✔️)
-  19. (Postponed) User profile feature
+  19. User profile feature (🖐)
   20. Find and add to surnames functionality (✔️)
   ## Web API project history
   1. WebAPI CRUD status codes unification (✔️)